kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 Chosen option: ?

-Chosen option for configuration placement: "Configurable where it makes sense on both sidecar and egress, predefined where only one makes sense" because it fits the decision drivers (flexibility / restiveness).
+Chosen option for configuration placement: ?

 ## Pros and Cons of the Options